RESOStandards/reso-certification-help/docs/providers.md

 ![image](https://user-images.githubusercontent.com/88680702/164082516-7fcbef75-49d3-49c8-8bd3-1158535a4122.png)

-The token will then be displayed along with options to copy it to the clipboard or to delete (in the case of multiple tokens).
+The token will then be displayed along with options to copy it to the clipboard or to delete it (in the case of multiple tokens).

 ![image](https://user-images.githubusercontent.com/88680702/164089795-39ccf57c-b6d6-405f-be4c-0b19cb7a22c0.png)